 What happens if it’s raining?

 In case of rain, excessive heat, or other inclement weather, Tuesdays on the Terrace will take place in the Edlis Neeson Theater and the MCA Commons inside the museum.
-This decision will be made by 2 pm on the day of the event and be announced on this page.
+This decision will be made by 2 pm on the day of the event and announced on our social channels and on the individual event page.

 For indoor events, everyone must enter through the accessible entrance at street level (corner of East Pearson Street and North Mies van der Rohe Way) and check in at the Box Office on the first floor of the museum.
 The band will play in the Edlis Neeson Theater, but the performance will also be live streamed in the MCA Commons.
 Seating is available in both areas, but food is only allowed in the Commons.
 Fast Pass holders and MCA Members will still receive expedited entry.